 Brian Sharoff talks PLMA and retail brands

-Sharoff's long tenure as President at the Private Label Manufacturers Association (PLMA) is a true American success story.
+Sharoff's long tenure as President at the Private Label Manufacturers Association is a true American success story.
 Under his dynamic and entertaining leadership since 1981, membership has steadily grown from 200 companies to more than 3,500 today.
-Annual PLMA trade shows in Amsterdam (May) and Chicago (November) have long become a "must" for the retail and fmcg industry.
+Annual PLMA trade shows in Amsterdam (May) and Chicago (November) have long become a must for the retail & fmcg industry.

-In the run-up to this year's fair in Amsterdam on May 19 & 20, Lebensmittel Zeitung wanted to know how this man built the PLMA into the force it is today and why at a very indefatigable 68 he now sees the future in video streaming services?
+In the run-up to this year's fair in Amsterdam on May 19 & 20, our newspaper wanted to know how this man built the PLMA into the force it is today and why, at a very indefatigable 68, he now sees the future in video streaming services?